-As of March 2023, the treasury stocks in the amount of \$24 thousand in 2,400 shares has been repurchased due to the expiration of restricted employee shares and 3,600 shares were cancelled by the resolution of the board of directors on March 7, 2023.
-The base date for a capital reduction was set on March 13, 2023.
+The Company's treasury shares that were retired due to restricted stock awards on January 1, 2023 amounted to \$12 thousand, and the number of shares was 1,200.
+In March 2023, the treasury shares in the amount of \$24 thousand in 2,400 shares has been repurchased due to the retiring of restricted stock awards and 3,600 shares were canceled by the resolution of the board of directors on March 7, 2023.
+The record date for a capital reduction was set on March 13, 2023.
 The statutory change of registration procedure has been completed.